mattbanks/Drupal-7-Starter-Theme/README.md

 ### Credits

-Without these projects, this WordPress Starter Theme wouldn't be where it is today.
+Without these projects, this Drupal Starter Theme wouldn't be where it is today.

 * [HTML5 Boilerplate](http://html5boilerplate.com)
 * [Normalize.css](http://necolas.github.com/normalize.css)